Part 2 of a 4 Part Series

 Commas often help set off interrupting matter within sentences.
 A mild interruption, which is the case most of the time, is nicely set off with commas.
 Other punctuation used in these cases are parentheses (which we all know), and for fairly strong interjections, dashes–if you know how to use them properly–work best.
 Many writers don’t realize that they’re setting off a phrase, so they use one comma but forget the second, which should conclude the offsetting word or phrase!
 For example, “The Best Man, Matt Boone proposed the first toast.”

-A standard use for commas is in separating the items in a series: “cats, dogs, and birds.”
+A standard use of commas is in separating the items in a series: “cats, dogs, and birds.”
 There is a lot of debate as to whether that final comma before the “and” − called a “serial comma” − is required.
 I prefer putting the comma in because items in lists can easily be misunderstood and/or confused without one.
 It often removes ambiguities.

 “Comma splices” are mistakenly used where clauses require some stronger punctuation.
 Here’s an example: “He brought her a dozen roses, he had forgotten she was allergic to them.”
 In this sentence there are two related but separated ideas, so something stronger, like a semicolon, is needed to break them up: “He brought her a dozen roses; he had forgotten she was allergic to them.”
 Or just use the conjunction “but”: “He brought her a dozen roses but he had forgotten she was allergic to them.”
 Here’s a worse example of a comma splice: “It was a beautiful day outside, she remembered in time to grab her coffee mug.”
 There is no obvious logical connection between the two parts of this sentence, and they don’t belong in the same sentence at all!
 It should be, “It was a beautiful day outside.
 She remembered in time to grab her coffee mug.”

-Some writers use commas seemingly at random: “The old amp, was used mainly as backup.”
+Some writers use commas seemingly at random: “The old amp, was used mainly as a backup.”
 When you’re not certain a comma is required, read your sentence aloud.
 If it doesn’t seem natural to insert a slight pause or hesitation at the point marked by the comma, it probably shouldn’t be there.